-MAT 5441 - Methods and Materials for the Teaching of Secondary Mathematics Credits, 3 sem. hrs.
-Prerequisite(s):
+MAT 5441 - Methods and Materials for the Teaching of Secondary Mathematics

 This course will acquaint preservice secondary teachers with Common Core Standards and MS requirements for secondary mathematics.
 It will include pedagogy based on current issues related to teaching secondary mathematics.
 Emphasis will be placed on using manipulative materials and technology to explain mathematical relationships.